Women's education in Francoist Spain: National ideology and policy implementation

 Francoist ideology held that biologically, women did not have the same intellectual capacity as men.
 This belief was used to justify discrimination against women.
 The Franco period represented an end of a period of innovation and revolutionary reforms in Spanish society, which impacted many areas including education.
 Gregorio Marañón was an influential doctor, cited often by the Franco regime.
-He believed that education for women was not important, that the only thing a woman should learn was how to support her husband and live in happy co-existence him while performing her biological role of becoming a mother and thus serving the state's interests.
+He believed that education for women was not important, that the only thing a woman should learn was how to support her husband and live in happy co-existence with him while performing her biological role of becoming a mother and thus serving the state's interests.
 With the backing of these ideas, the regime's primary focus was on educating men.

 One of women's roles in Francoist Spain was to educate Spanish children to prevent them from becoming maleducados.
 The Women's Section promoted the idea that the only people who could educate Spain's youngsters.
 The impact of this was that Sección Femenina encouraged women into secondary and university education so they could impart knowledge to the next generation.
 This could become problematic at times as there was a fine line in Falangist thinking between seeking education for practical reasons and seeking knowledge for the sake of knowledge in the vein of Second Republic feminists.

 Sección Feminina and the Catholic Church had conflicting viewpoints on women and physical activity.
 Sección Feminina actively encouraged women's sports and women's physical fitness, while the Catholic Church opposed it.

 Seminario de Estudios Sociólogics sobre la Mujer was created in 1960.
 The liberal women's Catholic organization's purpose was end discrimination in education and prepare women to enter the wider Spanish society as members of the workforce, and had connections to 1960s and 1970s Spanish Women's Movement thanks to members like María, Condesa de Campo Alange.
 It became less important as later Spanish feminism rejected a Catholic-based model.

 The 1970 Education Act guaranteed a free education for all Spanish citizens, irrespective of gender.
 The General law of Education and Financing of the Educational Reform of 1970 provided greater opportunities to women, regardless of their social class across all levels of Spanish education.

 With the new Spanish Constitution of 1978, education was guaranteed as a right for all Spaniards.
 The end of the Franco period saw a demand in many new services from the state as a result of previous suppression of these needs by the regime.
 This included areas of education.